kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 .. question::

 	You need to construct a Shewhart chart.
 You go to your company's database and extract data from 10 periods of time lasting 6 hours each.
 Each time period is taken approximately 1 month apart so that you get a representative data set that covers roughly 1 year of process operation.
 You choose these time periods so that you are confident each one was from in control operation.
-Putting these 10 periods of data together, you get one long vector that now represents your phase I data.
+Putting these 10 periods of data together, you get one long vector that now represents your phase 1 data.

-		-	There are 8900 samples of data in this phase I data vector.
+		-	There are 8900 samples of data in this phase 1 data vector.
 		-	You form subgroups: there are 4 samples per subgroup and 2225 subgroups.
 		-	You calculate the mean within each subgroup (i.e. 2225 means).
 The mean of those 2225 means is 714.
 		-	The standard deviation within each subgroup is calculated; the mean of those 2225 standard deviations is 98.